agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-examples.md

 --8<-- "https://raw.githubusercontent.com/agri-gaia/seerep/main/examples/python/gRPC/images/gRPC_fb_addLabel.py:113:114"
 ```

-Lastly the service is called, the BoundingBoxes are send to the SEEREP server
+Lastly the service is called, the LabelCategory are send to the SEEREP server
 and the list with the mappings is returned for further use.
 Note that the
 flatbuffers objects are not returned in their deserialized state as the function
 `fb_flatc_dict` defined in